Cap-Gap Extension

 - If the H-1B petition is still pending:

-If the H-1B request is approved, students must not leave the US after their employment authorization document (EAD) expires.
+If the H-1B petition is pending with USCIS, students must not leave the US after their employment authorization document (EAD) expires.
 Students will not be re-admitted to the US in F-1 student status.

-Students who have an approved H-1B and are traveling internationally, will need to obtain an H-1B visa stamp and re-enter the country no earlier than 10 days before their H-1B employment start date.
+Students who have an approved H-1B petition and are traveling internationally will need to obtain an H-1B visa stamp abroad and re-enter the country no earlier than 10 days before their H-1B employment start date.

 Students should discuss any international travel plans with both their ISSS advisor and their employer while on a cap-gap extension.